-Trend of aerial survey index (Eveson and Farley 2017) in the Great Australian Bight (GAB) are shown in Fig. 2-3.
-These indices are considered to monitor surface abundance of ages 2-4 fish combined distributed in the GAB region.
-The aerial surveys have been conducted by Australia since 1993.
-Full scale line transect aerial surveys were suspended between 2001 and 2004.
-Although a limited number of lines was continued to be surveyed during this period, it was concluded that the indices of limited scale survey were not able to provide information comparable to the full scale aerial survey.
-The survey has been financially assisted by other CCSBT members through the Secretariat since 2013.
-The aerial survey was not conducted in 2015 for budgetary reasons and resumed in 2016.
-The total distance searched in 2016 (7,813 nm) decreased compared to those from 2010 to 2014 (about 10,000 nm to 12,000 nm) but could still keep the similar level to those from 2005 to 2008 (about 4,800 nm to 8,100 nm).
-The total distance searched in 2017 (7,784 nm) was similar to 2016.
+Trend of aerial survey (AS) index (Eveson and Farley 2017) in the Great Australian Bight (GAB) are shown in Fig. 2-3.
+This index is considered to monitor surface abundance of ages 2-4 fish combined distributed in the GAB region.
+The AS has been conducted by Australia since 1993.
+Full scale line transect AS was suspended between 2001 and 2004.
+The AS has been financially assisted by other CCSBT members through the Secretariat since 2013.
+The AS was not conducted in 2015 for budgetary reasons and resumed in 2016.
+The AS was not conducted in 2018 for both budgetary and logistic reasons and probably would not be conducted from 2018 onward.
+The AS index is now replaced with an index for age 2 fish abundance obtained from the gene-tagging (GT) project (CCSBT 2015, Preece et al. 2015).